mayerantoine/agentic-lit-llm/README.md

 # Agentic Literature Review Generation

-Implementing Lit-LLM: An Agentic Workflow for Synthesizing Research Paper Literature Reviews
+Implementing Lit-LLM: An Agentic Workflow for Synthesizing Research Paper Literature Reviews using OpenAI Agents.
+We reproduced and adapted the multi-document summarization approach from the paper "LitLLMs, LLMs for Literature Review: Are we there yet?"
+(2024) for our own use and testing.

+The general workflow starts with a paper idea and research questions.
+You then use keywords to search several databases and download abstracts related to background work, previous research, and gaps connected to your research question.

-An automated literature review generation system using **Agentic RAG** (Retrieval-Augmented Generation) for biomedical research papers.
-This tool helps researchers quickly generate comprehensive "Related Work" sections by intelligently retrieving, scoring, and synthesizing relevant academic papers.
+Given your research idea and list of abstracts, this tool quickly generates comprehensive "Related Work" sections by intelligently retrieving, scoring, and synthesizing insights from your abstracts.

 ### Pipeline Flow